What are skills building workshops?

 These workshops are for families, significant others and friends of a loved one that is living with a mental illness.
 Participants are expected to have their camera on during the workshop.
 We’ve seen that this helps to create a trusting environment in which everyone feels comfortable sharing their experiences as a caregiver.

 How are the workshops different from Pathways SMIS Family-To-Family course?

 The workshops are designed to be highly interactive, and a space for you to actively build on and develop the skills that you encountered in the Family-to-Family course.

 How are the workshops different from Pathways SMIS support groups?

 The workshops are a space for you to strengthen relationships you have started to cultivate with our families in our support groups and our Family-To-Family course.
 They are an opportunity to build and develop skills at a time when you are not in crisis, after you have taken time out to rest following a crisis, when you are feeling stronger and ready to learn and grow.

-What are the goals of the Skill Building Workshop Series?
+What are the goals of the skills building workshop series?